nkusla/n-body-sim/.github/README.md

 - [OpenGL v3.3](https://www.opengl.org/)
 - [ImGui v1.90.1](https://github.com/ocornut/imgui)

-ImGui should be downloaded from main GitHub repository and placed inside of `imgui/` directory inside of root project directory.
+**NOTE:** Installation of these libraries depends on Linux distro that you use.

-### How to build
+### How to build on Linux

+Firstly, run `init.sh` script from root directory.
+This will download ImGui library, extract it and copy necessary source files.
+It will also create `build` and `results` directories.

 This project uses `cmake` for building process.

-First created `build/` directory inside of root project directory.

 This project can be build in DEBUG and RELEASE mode.
-When building in RELEASE mode all necessary g++ flags are enabled in order to achive maximal performance.
+When building in RELEASE mode all necessary g++ flags are enabled in order to achive better performance.

 RELEASE mode:
 ```